Reedley-College-CSCI/csci-40-course-project-LeCafeBug/README.md

 all while also giving them suggestions based on what the numbers say.

 It allows the user to analysis a single recipe or to analysis every recipe at once.
-The user can also set custom margins for there single recipe or even every recipe if they’d like.
+The user can also set custom margins for their single recipe or even every recipe if they’d like.
 Once the user runs through the customization they can then see their analysis in the output file.
 They can then without restarting the program run as many analysis as they’d like.